Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Discussion

-\begin{itemize} \item \textbf{Paying attention to all compliance areas.} Practitioners should ensure that all issues commonly discussed (such as user consent, rights, and cookies) are addressed in their systems, but they should also give attention to specific user rights, which are less frequently discussed or sometimes not discussed at all according to the results of RQ2 (e.g., right to restriction of processing, right to object, right to avoid automated decision-making).
-Although rights, such as the right to erasure and the right to access, are straightforward, there are less clear rights, such as the right to restriction of processing and the right to data portability.
-More attention also needs to be paid to security mechanisms, which are a requisite for privacy compliance but are not often discussed, as they appear only in 2.70\% of the issues manually examined in RQ3~\citep{granata2024gdpr}.
-Nevertheless, security cases might have also been discussed as aforementioned elsewhere or treated offline. \item \textbf{Making available guides on compliance.} Currently, there is no central location where developers can find guidance on privacy compliance.
-Even though each software system has its unique needs, there are common items (e.g., user rights) that organizations such as GitHub could make available as good practices for privacy compliance, with the repository contributors' consent.
-Some systems make available relevant plugins for compliance (e.g., for WordPress, as we found among the issues examined manually in RQ3~\citep{mailchimp-for-wordpress556}).
-Prior work has indicated a need for more tools to support compliance, as developers often place significant trust in enforcement by mobile application markets~\citep{alomar2022developers}. \item \textbf{Providing solutions for compliance for popular areas of discussion.} We are providing a number of examples of how popular compliance areas are resolved in GitHub issues that we examined in RQ3, while future work is required for an exhaustive list: \begin{itemize} \item \textbf{User consent:} Among other user consent functionalities, the software system should ensure there is user consent for marketing emails, even for guest visitors (example issue title: ``\emph{CHECKOUT-4640 Allow guest shopper to provide marketing email consent}"~\citep{bigcommerce222}). \item \textbf{User rights functionality:} For the right to erasure, there are different options on how to implement it, for instance, administrators can delete users data when requested (example from issue body: ``\emph{As an IT-Administrator I need to delete files according to GDPR.
-In a lot of cases it is required to make sure that a deleted file cannot be restored, so I need a way to securely erase files in Powershell.}"~\citep{microjam97}), or end-users can have the possibility to delete specific entries they had added in the past (example issue title: ``\emph{[Feature] Delete a post}"~\citep{Human-Connection330}). \item \textbf{Law information page/policy:} A privacy policy needs to be in place and among the information it should contain, it needs to have a clear statement about how and why data are processed (example issue title: ``\emph{Write privacy statement}"~\citep{Artaxerxes85}), while it would be convenient if it is available in different languages, so translation support is needed (example issue title: ``\emph{Make all GDPR pages translatable}"~\citep{matomo15574}).
+\textbf{Providing solutions for compliance for popular areas of discussion}.
+We are providing a number of examples of how popular compliance areas are resolved in GitHub issues that we examined in RQ2, while future work is required for an exhaustive list: \begin{itemize} \item \textbf{User consent:} Among other user consent functionalities, the software system should ensure there is user consent for marketing emails, even for guest visitors (example issue title: ``\emph{CHECKOUT-4640 Allow guest shopper to provide marketing email consent}"~\citep{bigcommerce222}). \item \textbf{User rights functionality:} For the right to erasure, there are different options on how to implement it, for instance, administrators can delete users data when requested (example from issue body: ``\emph{As an IT-Administrator I need to delete files according to GDPR.
+In a lot of cases it is required to make sure that a deleted file cannot be restored, so I need a way to securely erase files in Powershell.}"~\citep{microjam97}), or end-users can have the possibility to delete specific entries they had added in the past (example issue title: ``\emph{[Feature] Delete a post}"~\citep{Human-Connection330}). \item \textbf{Law information page/policy:} A privacy policy needs to be in place and among the information it should contain, it needs to have a clear statement about how and why data are processed (example issue title: ``\emph{Write privacy statement}"~\citep{Artaxerxes85}), while it would be convenient if it is available in different languages, so translation support is needed (example issue title: ``\emph{Make all GDPR pages translatable}"~\citep{matomo15574}). \end{itemize}